moorepants/eme171/content/pages/instructor-guide.rst

 - All assignments should have a due time of 11:59pm on the due date, unless it needs to be done for class prep, i.e. due time is then the start of class.
-- Assignments should be graded and returned within 1 week of their due date.
+- Assignments should be graded and returned within 1 week of their due date, in general.
 - All feedback on the submitted reports and documents should be given via the Speedgrader tool so that a digital record is kept of the embedded PDF comments, rubric scores, rubric comments, and assignment comments.